Dargajogihalli

-Dargajogihalli is a census town in Bangalore Rural district in the state of Karnataka, India.
+Dargajogihalli is a census town in Bengaluru North district in the state of Karnataka, India.

 Demographics

 As of 2001 India census"Census of India 2001: Data from the 2001 Census, including cities, villages and towns (Provisional)", Dargajogihalli had a population of 6205.
 Males constitute 51% of the population and females 49%.
 Dargajogihalli has an average literacy rate of 64%, higher than the national average of 59.5%: male literacy is 71% and, female literacy is 58%.
 In Dargajogihalli, 15% of the population is under 6 years of age.